 3. Rent an Áo Dài, a traditional Vietnamese dress

 If you are a fan of dressing up, I recommend renting an Áo Dài for the day.
 Ao Dai is a Vietnamese traditional dress made up of a beautifully patterned long tunic top with a high neckline that reminds me a lot of Qipao.
-It’s worn over a long solid-colored pants, which is usually white.
+It’s worn over long solid-colored pants, which are usually white.
 You can also wear Nón Lá, a conical hat made of bamboo or palm leaves, to complete your outfit.

 I didn’t do this since I visited during the extremely hot month of May and I just can’t even imagine wearing such clothes in that weather.
 However, I did see a few ladies who braved the weather and dressed up in these beautiful dresses.
 I have no idea how they did that, but I thought it would be a great opportunity for a photoshoot.

-4. Sip Vietnamese Coffee on a roof top bar
+4. Sip Vietnamese Coffee on a rooftop bar

 Vietnam is a country that runs on drip filter coffee.
 For more information about Vietnamese coffee and the different ways coffee is served in Vietnam, you can head to my Hoi An food blog post!